Hypnos8/flask_test/README.md

 ## Gunicorn
 - Start gunicorn with
 `gunicorn --bind unix:testproject.sock app:app`
-where the file is app.py (first "app before the colon") and it contains a variable like `app = Flask(__name__)`
+where the file is app.py (first "app" before the colon) and it contains a variable like `app = Flask(__name__)`

 - Nginx cann access gunicorn by accessing the `testproject.sock`, which is is the current folder